CS-CLUB/wordpress-template/README.md

 Copyright (Really Copyleft)
 ---------------------------

-All of the source code in this repository, where the copyright notice is indicated in the source code, is licensed under the
-[GNU General Public License, Version 2](http://www.gnu.org/licenses/gpl2.html)
+All of the source code in this repository is licensed under the [GNU General Public License, Version 2](http://www.gnu.org/licenses/gpl2.html)